Ordering & Shipping

 Shipping and Ordering

-Shipping tiles via airfreight is expensive and batches will vary in appearance.
+Shipping tiles via airfreight is extremely expensive and color and appearance vary between different dye lots.
 Because of this, it is vital that you order more than you think you need for consistency and to avoid long waiting times.
 Mistakenly ordering less than you need can be very costly if we don’t have your tiles in stock after you have started installation.
 Its better to have too much than not enough.

-All orders within the US are shipped with UPS by LTL (less than a truckload).
+All orders within the US are shipped with World Wide Express by LTL (less than a truckload).
 WWE use a network of different carriers across the US and the cheapest option will automatically be selected for you at checkout.
 Every order is shipped on a pallet and will be delivered curbside.
-UPS will contact you about delivery once your order has been placed and help you if you have any special requirements, such as a specific date and time of delivery, or need a pallet jack or lift gate.
+The carrier will contact you within just prior to delivery to help you if you have any special requirements, such as a specific date and time of delivery, or need a pallet jack or lift gate.
 If you need your order shipped outside the US, please email us for a custom freight quote.

 Please bear in mind that cement tiles are 100% handmade.
 Ordering more than you need will actually save you money in the long run.

 Say, for instance, that tiles break or mistakes are made during installation – the price of the extra 15% coverage will be minimal in comparison to the cost of shipping one-off replacements, should you require extra tiles to complete the job.
 This is the most common mistake customers make.
 A small order could cost you a lot more than the original recommended extra 15%.